daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 ![](https://upload.wikimedia.org/wikipedia/commons/4/46/Colored_neural_network.svg)

 When this diagram represents a fully-connected network, each circle represents a feature (or _channel_ in CNN parlance), and each arrow represents a learnable parameter.
 We can generalize these diagrams so that each circle (channel) now contains a signal (1D, 2D, etc.) instead of a number, and each arrow now represents a filter (again, 1D, 2D, etc.) instead of a number.
-Here is an example for a 1D convolutional layer:
+Here is an example for a 1D convolutional layer, with the corresponding Keras code at the top:

 ![](../img/blog/CNN/Conv1D.png)

-The above diagram, one can read off the number of learnable parameters in the layer: 10 arrows, at 3 parameters each, yields 30 params; then, add the 5 biases (one per output circle, just like the fully-connected case) for a total of 35.
+In the above diagram, one can read off the number of learnable parameters in the layer: 10 arrows, at 3 parameters each, yields 30 params; then, add the 5 biases (one per output circle, just like the fully-connected case) for a total of 35.

 A small tangent: when teaching, I like to emphasize that the number of parameters (of this layer) does not depend on the sequence length, which is 100 in this case.
 This is a big win for CNNs vs. fully-connected nets: by taking advantage of the structure of the data we limit the number of parameters, thus effectively incorporating our prior knowledge.